MichaelLarocca/blog-michael-jude-larocca/posts/2023/03-23/how-to-create-a-local-react-environment-with-vite.md

 Now, locate the `<h1>` element ( you can use the find ctrl + f ), and replace the text to say "Hello World!"

 Once you have replaced the text, save the project ( ctrl + s ).
 You will now see your change in the browser!
+As you make changes in your code, each time you save your work, it will automatically update in the browser (similar to Live Server)

 ![VS-Code-vite-project-App-jsx](img/03-13-23/VS-Code-vite-project-App-jsx.png)